 There are also pre-built components that can be added to a website design with just a few clicks.
 These include navigation menus, forms, sliders, and more, all of which are fully customizable to fit the design and branding of the website.

-Framer supports many visual effects and the creation of interactive components.
+Framer supports some visual effects and the creation of interactive components.
 The dynamic animations can be triggered as users scroll through your page, hover over, or press elements.

 Framer also offers access to Framer Motion, a special React library that can be used to create your own animation style.